gulp-community/gulp-livereload/README.md

 npm install --save-dev gulp-livereload
 ```

-3.x Upgrade Note
+3.x Upgrade Notice
 ---

-`gulp-livereload` will not automatically listening for changes.
-You'd have to manually call `livereload.listen`.
+`gulp-livereload` will not automatically listen for changes.
+You now have to manually call `livereload.listen` or enable auto start.
-You can read more about it below...
+More details below...

 API & Variables
 ---